Rita Chung

 Profile

-Dr. Rita Ch-Ying Chung is a Professor at the Counseling & Development Program.
-Prior to coming to George Mason University, Dr. Chung was an Assistant Professor at Ohio State University, a Project Director for the National Research Center on Asian American Mental Health at UCLA, a consultant for the World Bank, and was an adjunct faculty for Johns Hopkins University and George Washington University.
-Before coming to the United States Dr. Chung lived in the Brazil, England, Hong Kong, New Zealand and the Philippines.
+Dr. Rita Chi-Ying Chung is a Professor Emerita at the Counseling Program.
+Prior to coming to George Mason University, Dr. Chung was a Project Director for the National Research Center on Asian American Mental Health at UCLA, a consultant for the World Bank, an Assistant Professor at Ohio State University, as well as adjunct faculty for Johns Hopkins University and George Washington University.
+Before coming to the United States Dr. Chung lived and worked in the Brazil, Britain, Hong Kong, and New Zealand.

 Research Interests